 Property Market During Coronavirus Questions And Answers

-With the current coronavirus outbreak, and many changes over the last few months many buyers, sellers and renters are naturally uncertain about how to move forward in the current property market.
+With the current coronavirus outbreak, plus numerous changes over the last few months, many buyers, sellers, and renters are naturally uncertain about how to move forward in the current property market.

 We’ve tried our best to answer the most important questions, but if you have more get in touch with the team from haart.
 We might be working from home, but we’re still here and happy to help.

 What is the property market like at the moment?

 Despite all the disruption, the property market is active, assisted by the Stamp Duty holiday which runs through to the 31st March 2021.
 After a busy first few months of the year, structurally this hasn’t changed to date.
 Some challenges need to be overcome and new ways of working adopted, but there are still plenty of people looking for their ideal home.
 Since the easing of lockdown, there has been high demand from buyers and sellers to move and this has continued through recent restrictions.

 Interest rates have been reduced to a record low of 0.1% by the Bank of England, meaning that mortgages are more affordable and repayment rates will be lower.

 The property industry has adapted to find new ways of working while staying safe during the lockdown.
 New technology means agents can conduct virtual viewings to generate interest for properties on the market, then those that would like an in-person viewing can arrange one.

 Alternatives for signing contracts, like using video calls as a means of witnessing signatures and scanning signed contracts instead of posting them are all helping keep business flowing.
 Measures have been introduced so that regulators and lenders can now accept scanned photographs, meaning that certified copies of ID are no longer required.